Wigsinator/PocketChefApp/doc/sprint 0/process.md

 We have group calls through Google Hangouts as our primary way of meetings on Fridays (5-6PM) and we use Whatsapp for instant messages.
 We also have in person meetings during tutorials (TUT102 9-10am) at MN.

 ##### How frequently did you meet?
-We meet at least once a week (whether it’s online or in-person), usually twice a week.
+We usually meet at least twice a week.
+We ensure that we meet in-person at every tutorial, and online on fridays.
+If we needed more time to discuss topics, we would schedule another online meeting on Sunday evenings.

 ##### What lessons should you take forward to the next phase?
 - Team members may have different understandings of user stories.